dzimine/serverless-swarm/README.md

 Use StackStorm UI at [https://st2.my.dev](https://st2.my.dev) to inspect workflow execution.

-### 5. Map-Reduce example
+## Wordcount Map-Reduce Example

 Here we run wordcount map-reduce sample on Swarm cluster.
 The `split`, `map`, and `reduce` are containerized functions, `run_job` action runs them on Swarm cluster, StackStorm workflow is orchestrating the end-to-end process.

 Create containerized functions for map-reduce and push them to the Registry: